 On Sunday we were woken early by the sound of some brotherly competition on the table football; the children came down in their swimsuits and went straight to the pool.
 After bacon sarnies all round some of the grown ups joined them but we thought we’d take Mum and Dad out to Sheppy’s Cider, a few miles away.
 Dad really enjoyed the museum and we all found something tempting in the shop – a few bottles of Kingston Black, local cheese, and biscuits and chutney to go with it.
 On the way back we stopped in Milverton which is where Dad lived till he was 6, and we had a stroll round so he could show us his childhood home and the church where he was christened.

 On the way back we managed to squeeze in a pint at The Rising Sun, just a mile or so from the lodges - coincidentally it’s where Dad had his first official pint!
 It’s a very charming old pub with a warm welcome; the local brew was good and the dogs got a biscuit.
-Back at Cockercombe we all sat round the table for a late lunch and then it was time to get packed up and load the cars; not long after 4 we were back on the road headed for home, heads full of a happy weekend.
+Back at Cockercombe we all sat round the table for a late lunch and a relaxing afternoon.
+The next moring it was time to get packed up and load the cars; not long after 9.30am we were on the road headed for home, heads full of a happy weekend.

 We loved every moment of our stay at Cockercombe; the house is kept to a very high standard; it was so fresh and spotlessly clean throughout.
 These lodges are made for happy times with everyone all together, joining in, having fun and just completely relaxing.
 We’ve always got on well as a family but it’s kind of made us closer somehow and we all have wonderful memories of Dad’s 70th birthday.
 We’ve even said “Why haven’t we done that before?” so we’re definitely going to do it again.
 Sleeps 12 have some amazing large group holiday houses and they are so well equipped that you can have a gathering for all ages, like we did.
 The booking process was easy from start to finish and the whole experience was such a happy one.
 Most of all, we had a fantastic weekend away celebrating our dear father’s 70th birthday, a time we won’t ever forget.